 BVLaw provides 3,000+ cases and case abstracts that cover business valuation issues such as economic damages, lost profits, estate and gift tax, divorce, shareholder oppression, partnership dissolution, securities litigation, and more.
 Here's a sampling of some recent cases where the courts have evaluated the testimony of financial experts to arrive at their final conclusions.
-As always, BV Update's digests, and the court documents, are available at BVLaw.
+As always, digests and the court documents, are available at BVLaw.

 - Versata Software, Inc. v.
 SAP America, Inc., 2013 U.S. App.
 LEXIS 8838 (May 1, 2013) Federal Circuit affirms lost profits and royalty award finding defendants raised questions of admissibility of plaintiff expert testimony in the “improper context” because these are Daubert issues; also plaintiffs’ lost profits theory meets Panduit requirements because plaintiffs showed that there was demand for the technology during the damages period even if there were no actual sales of the specific software embodying it.
 Experts: Neeraj Gupta, Chris Blackwell, Roy Weinstein (plaintiffs); Michael Wagner (defendants) Judge: Rader State/Jurisdiction: Federal Court: United States Court of Appeals for the Federal Circuit Type of case: Intellectual Property SIC code: 7372 Prepackaged Software (Software Publishing)